munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 She has 100 (High) points of teamwork and 50 (Ok) points of bravery.
 She always follow the player's commands and stays close to teammates.
 She will retreat after spotting a large group of Terrorists and waits for them to come to her position.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camping at a bombsite.

-Her preferred main weapons are KM UMP45, followed by KM Submachine Gun.
+Her preferred main weapons are Schmidt Machine Pistol.
 Same as Himari, the main weapon used in the database is the CV-47.
 She will take it if she finds the weapon.
 Her secondary weapon preference are 9x19mm Sidearm, the only Terrorist exclusive weapon used by bot teammates CT.

 Her voice pitch is set to 117, which means she has a bit high pitch.